 So, what could e-commerce in Australia look like six or 12 months down the line, if Amazon launches in late 2017?

-Initially Amazon is likely to focus on consumer goods and electronics, and some other non-perishables such as laundry powder, canned food etc. This will mean that it is unlikely to directly impact independent supermarket and grocery stores in the short term.
+Initially, Amazon is likely to focus on consumer goods and electronics, and some other non-perishables such as laundry powder, canned food etc. This will mean that it is unlikely to directly impact independent supermarkets and grocery stores in the short term.
 It will price these products extremely competitively, as Amazon uses a ‘loss leader’ strategy to gain sales in new markets.

 Immediate outlook will likely see a quick uptake by sections of the market looking to buy electronics and Christmas gifts online, with other areas slower to adopt.

 After Christmas trading, what does 2018 look like?

 For the first six months of 2018 Amazon will likely bunker down on creating and perfecting regional distribution networks, and we could well see high profile partnerships aimed at helping to make that happen.
 Larger retailers, such as Harvey Norman and JB HiFi could be the hardest hit in this initial trading period, as their range will overlap the most with what Amazon could offer.

 Generally speaking, there could be a bit of a boom for small businesses, as they grow sales through the Marketplace, and gain access to new customers through the portal.
 So, while larger retailers struggle we could see a retail spike following the launch, which supports small businesses.

 Amazon will also likely want Australians to purchase an Amazon Prime membership (this might be available earlier, for example in late 2017), as it seems probable that they will want to raise revenue and create a repeat customer base as soon as is viable.
 In the United States, an Amazon Prime membership is about US $99 per year, and it could start at AUS $100 per year here.

 In the second half of 2018, predictions become a bit more woolly, but we can still have a guess at what might happen.